Revision 24-1; Effective May 1, 2024

 • bimanual examination of the cervix, uterus and adnexa, and when indicated, rectovaginal examination;

-• Rubella immunity testing in women of reproductive age if the status cannot be determined by history or previous testing.
+• rubella immunity testing in women of reproductive age if the status cannot be determined by history or previous testing.

 Recommended components for examinations for males: